 Making the Right Decision

-When all is said and done, determining between a freehold and leasehold property does not necessarily depend on the property’s price.
+When all is said and done, determining between freehold vs leasehold does not necessarily depend on the property’s price.
 Instead, the buyer’s spending power must be at the top of the list.
 While not all leasehold buildings are affordable, buying a freehold building, especially in a prime area, may need a significantly high amount of money.

 Although the properties in the prime regions may seem costly due to their location, the ease of accessibility is something that all buyers need to consider when purchasing a property.
 A building in one area may be affordable, but you may incur extra expense in general car maintenance and gas if you travel to another city for work daily.